corsokalte/corsokalte.github.io/README.md

 ## Markdown Tips

+- Set date of each post in the past; otherwise the post will not appear in the site build.
 - Enter three spaces at the end of each line for each line break
 - Enter three asterisks for a true horizontal line break (* * *)
 - The file name should always be 2022-MM-DD-Example Title Name.md